Microgenre: Criticism

 In 2010, The Atlantics Llewellyn Hinkes Johns referenced the succession of chillwave, glo-fi, and hypnagogic pop as a "prime example" of a cycle involving the invention of a new category that is quickly and "brazenly denounced, sometimes in the same article".
 Grantlands Dave Schilling describes the "chillwave" designation as a pivotal moment that "revealed how arbitrary and meaningless labels like that really are.
 It wasn't a scene.
 It was a parody of a scene, both a defining moment for the music blogosphere and the last gasp."
 PopMatters Thomas Britt argued that the "staggering number of niches created by writers and commenters to 'distinguish' musical acts is ultimately binding.
 If a band plays along and tailors itself to a category, then its fortunes are likely tied to the shelf life of that category."

 Other fields

-The spread of digital publishing in the 21st century led to the rise of ever-more niche microgenres in literature – from Amish romance to NASCAR passion.
+In the 21st century, digital publishing has enabled increasingly niche microgenres in literature, such as Amish romance and NASCAR passion.

-In 2020, Netflix identified 76,897 different microgenres in its algorithms, which it had used to develop successful series like House of Cards and Orange Is the New Black.
+In 2006, Netflix developed an approach for labeling various aspects of films and TV shows, and from that data identified 76,897 "altgenres" to use in its recommendation algorithm.